On the magnitude of spheres, surfaces and other homogeneous spaces: Introduction

 \section{Introduction}

-The magnitude of finite metric spaces is a partially defined numerical invariant which was introduced by Leinster via a category theoretic analogue of the Euler characteristic of spaces, group and posets.
-If a finite metric space is scaled up sufficiently then the magnitude tends upwards to the number of points in the metric space and, typically, as the metric space is scaled down the magnitude tends to one; this allows one to think of the magnitude as the `effective number of points' in the metric space.
+The magnitude of finite metric spaces is a partially defined numerical invariant which was introduced by Leinster~\cite{Leinster:Magnitude} via a category theoretic analogue of the Euler characteristic of spaces, group and posets.
+If a finite metric space is scaled up sufficiently then the magnitude tends upwards to the number of points in the metric space and, typically, as the metric space is scaled down the magnitude tends to one; this allows one to think of the magnitude as an `effective number of points' of the metric space.
 Interestingly, magnitude has applications in measuring biodiversity (see \cite{SolowPolasky:MeasuringBiologicalDiversity} and \cite{Leinster:MaximumEntropy}).

+In this paper we look at calculating the magnitude of infinite metric spaces using a measure theoretic approach.
+In \cite{LeinsterWillerton:AsymptoticMagnitude} and \cite{Willerton:Calculations} we speculatively studied the magnitude of {infinite} metric spaces using finite subsets as approximations, then in the first version of this paper we showed that in some specific examples we got the same results by using a measure theoretic approach.
+Inspired by this, Mark Meckes~\cite{Meckes:PositiveDefinite} proved that if a metric space is so-called `positive definite' then the two approaches to defining magnitude of the space coincide, provided that the space has a weight measure (see below).
+The class of positive definite metric spaces includes spheres with the intrinsic metric and all subsets of Euclidean spaces.

-In previous papers \cite{LeinsterWillerton:AsymptoticMagnitude} and \cite{Willerton:Calculations} we speculatively studied the magnitude of \emph{infinite} metric spaces using finite subsets as approximations.
-Whilst we do not know that the magnitude can always be defined in that way it seems to give meaningful answers for many subsets of Euclidean space, both numerically and theoretically.
-For instance, in~\cite{LeinsterWillerton:AsymptoticMagnitude} it is shown using that approach that a closed, bounded subinterval of the real line can be assigned a magnitude equal to one plus half its length; similarly magnitudes can be assigned to circles and to Cantor sets.
-(These results are corroborated here in Section~1 using the measure theoretic approach of this paper).
+In~\cite{LeinsterWillerton:AsymptoticMagnitude} it is shown using the finite approximation approach that a closed, bounded subinterval of the real line has a magnitude equal to one plus half its length; similarly magnitudes are calculated for circles and Cantor sets.
+In Section~1 below, it is shown that these spaces all have weight measures which can straightforwardly be calculated, giving an easy way to obtain the magnitude.

 In~\cite{Willerton:Calculations} the magnitudes of various simple subsets of $\R^2$ and $\R^3$ were calculated numerically and for various spaces considered it was observed that if the metric space was scaled up then the magnitude seemed to asymptotically depend on classical intrinsic volumes of the space such as volume and Euler characteristic.
 For \emph{convex} sets it appeared that this dependence held even non-asymptotically, so for a square it seems, numerically at least, that the magnitude is given by $\tfrac{1}{2\pi}\text{area}+\tfrac{1}{4}\text{perimeter}+1$.